broadinstitute/warp/website/docs/Pipelines/Exome_Germline_Single_Sample_Pipeline/README.md

 1. Reblocked GVCFs are currently incompatible with the joint genotyping tool GenotypeGVCFs, but are compatible with GnarlyGenotyper which you can specify in the JSON configuration for the WARP JointGenotyping WDL workflow.

-2. PLs are omitted for homozygous reference sites to save space (which is why this format is currently incompatible with GenotypeGVCFs)–GQs are output for genotypes, PLs can be approximated as [0, GQ, 2\*GQ].
+2. PLs are omitted for homozygous reference sites to save space (which is why this format is currently incompatible with GenotypeGVCFs)– GQs are output for genotypes, PLs can be approximated as [0, GQ, 2\*GQ].

 3. GQ resolution for homozygous reference genotypes is reduced (i.e. homRef GQs will be underconfident) which may affect analyses like de novo calling where confident reference genotypes are important.